UN-OCHA/common_design/README.md

 ## Add to Homescreen / manifest.json

 We support the [PWA Drupal module](https://www.drupal.org/project/pwa) instead of providing our own manifest.json file.
 The `hook_pwa_manifest_alter()` hook is implemented in `template.php` with our default colors/icons, which can be overridden using the normal PWA admin UI.

-## Styleguide

-See https://un-ocha.github.io/styleguide/ocha/ for documentation and examples of the styles used.